longhorn-rocketry/photic/README.md

 ## Patterns

-The utilities in Photic can simplify programming patterns commonly seen in high-power flight software.
+The utilities in Photic can simplify programming patterns commonly seen in high power flight software.
 Several examples are shown below.

 ### Liftoff Detection